Website Design & Development

 Regular platform updates to core software and plugins.
 Nightly backups with verified restores.
 Uptime monitoring with alerts.
 Broken link scans and fixes.
 Security checks and quick fixes during business hours.
 Uptime is not guaranteed.
 Issues are rare and typically handled during business hours.

-We provide baseline templates tailored to your site’s data practices.
+Yes.
+I provide baseline templates tailored to your site’s data practices.
 These are not legal advice.
-For regulated industries we recommend review by your legal counsel.
+For regulated industries, I recommend review by your legal counsel.

 Contact & Next Steps

-Schedule a short call, tell me about your organization and goals, then we confirm fit and timeline.
+Schedule a short call and share your goals.
+I confirm fit and timeline.

-Links to your current site, priority goals, key audiences, any must have features, and timelines or constraints.
+Links to your current site, priority goals, key audiences, must have features, and timelines or constraints.

-You receive a fixed‑fee proposal with scope, milestones, inclusions, and maintenance options.
-A 50% deposit starts the project; the balance is due at launch once acceptance is complete.
+You receive a fixed fee proposal with scope, milestones, inclusions, and maintenance options.
+A 50 percent deposit starts the project.
+The balance is due at launch once acceptance is complete.

 6. Testing and SEO: Final QA, on page SEO, mobile checks, accessibility and performance baselines.
 Set up Google Search Console and analytics.
 Plausible by default.
 GA4 when required.